worldline-go/igconfig/README.md

 This loader uses `default` tag to get value for fields.

 ### Consul
-Loads configuration from Consul and uses YAML decoder to decode data from Consul to a struct.
+Loads configuration from Consul and uses map decoder with `cfg` tag to decode data from Consul to a struct.

 If you not give `CONSUL_HTTP_ADDR` as environment variable, this config will skip!